 F. Invite people who will be helpful and supportive to your treatment planning

-G. Respect the rights and property of other members and program staff
+G. Respect the rights and property of other consumers and program staff

 I. Work on the goals of your Person Centered Plan